drthomasfbrown/drthomasfbrown.github.io/about.md

 ---

 Low-Ranking Monkey does social science.
-Because humans are fun to watch at the zoo.
+Because humans are fun to watch.

-### More Information
 This blog in no way represents my employer.
 ### My Other Websites
 [thomasfbrown.info](www.thomasfbrown.info) -- my professional website